 You can watch the advertisement here.

 I printed the words of this advertisement and have it hanging on my wall.
-Some people have vision boards, I prefer this.
-It reminds me that as I press forward with my vision, it’s OK to be a little “out there.”
+It reminds me that as I press forward with my vision, it’s okay to be a little “out there.”

 I recommend that you do the same: Print this, read it a few times, and really think about it.